Lesson 3: p5.js Serial In

 Setup initial p5.js template

-Start with a brand new blank project with index.html, css\style.css, and sketch.js files.
+Start with a brand new blank project with index.html, css/style.css, and sketch.js files.
 We put them in a folder called CircleSizeIn but this is up to you.

-<script src="https://cdn.jsdelivr.net/gh/makeabilitylab/p5js/_libraries/serial.js"></script>
+<script src="https://cdn.jsdelivr.net/gh/makeabilitylab/js@main/dist/makelab.serial.iife.js"></script>

-Or you could build up the required files manually.
+Or you can build up the required files manually.
+The index.html should look like:

 <!DOCTYPE html>